 Although WooCommerce enables you to manage your online store entirely from your WordPress dashboard, it can be beneficial to set up your own record-keeping and order fulfillment systems outside of your website.
 Knowing how to export WooCommerce orders is just one skill that can help you organize and analyze purchases on your site more thoroughly.

 Fortunately, with the help of a free and user-friendly plugin, you can do just that.
 The right tool will enable you to export your WooCommerce order history in just a few clicks.

 In this post, we’ll briefly discuss some reasons why you might want to export your WooCommerce orders.
 Then we’ll show you how to do so with help from the Advanced Order Export for WooCommerce Lite plugin.
 Let’s dive in!

 Why You Might Want To Export Your WooCommerce Orders

 WooCommerce provides a built-in order management screen.
 Depending on what type of products you sell, you might be able to keep track of all your customers’ purchases using this feature alone:

 For example, if you only plan to sell digital products, WooCommerce provides everything you need to manage your online store.

 However, if you’re running a larger operation or selling physical products, you might find it useful to export your order history to a CSV file or other format.

 A few scenarios in which this practice can be helpful include:

 - Large order fulfillment.
-If you store most of your products in a warehouse or other storage facility, it can be handy to print out a copy of your orders so you can find the items, package, and ship them.
-This is even more useful when dealing with large orders, such as for wholesale.
+If you store most of your products in a warehouse or other storage facility, it can be handy to print out a copy of your orders so you can find the items, package them, and ship them.
+This is even more useful when dealing with large orders, such as wholesale.